 Review your business and determine whether you're maximizing your potential.
 ALWAYS ask them WHY they’re terminating their service, so you can evaluate.

-If you follow the steps in this article, you’ll find clients who are a great fit and will stick around from year to year.
+If you follow the steps in this guide, you’ll win commercial cleaning clients who are a great fit and will stick around from year to year.

-Now, get out there and win those commercial cleaning accounts!
+Now, get out there and win those commercial cleaning contracts!

 Tags: Business Operation